EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/TEMPLATE_your_tasks.md

   - Sub-point
 - Solution 2

-Make sure to add the tools and resources mentioned in the text in the "tools and resources" data file and then tag the page with such entries.
+Make sure to add the tools and resources mentioned in the text in the `_data/tool_and_resource_list.yml` file and then tag the page with such entries.

 Repeat the same structure for other problems you wish to mention on the page, as needed, e.g. as follows.